AlessioNar/MyWebsite/content/post/rops_package/index.md

  access_token <- create_access_token(consumer_key, consumer_secret_key)
 ```
-Remember that the access token remain valid for 20 minutes, after whose you need to access them again.
+Remember that the access token remain valid for 20 minutes only, so if you plan on making requests for a longer period of time you need to renew it.

 ## Basic functions in Rops